lhernandez5/Bamazon/README.md

 <br>
 <img width="638" alt="bamazoncustomer_buy_items" src="https://user-images.githubusercontent.com/22462010/42485332-30c9d5c0-83c5-11e8-8529-d1d06c8e8fbc.png">
 <br>
+The total will be displayed and notifies the user that their purchase was successful.
 <img width="638" alt="bamazoncustomertotal" src="https://user-images.githubusercontent.com/22462010/42485365-5a4ee692-83c5-11e8-884a-93cb3619922b.png">
 <br>
 <img width="363" alt="bamazonmanager_cli_options" src="https://user-images.githubusercontent.com/22462010/42486290-46b4f226-83c9-11e8-8ea6-1475f0b16508.png">
 <br>

+Running the Node application called bamazonManager.js will:
+List a set of menu options:
+<li>View Products for Sale</li>
+<li>View Low Inventory</li>
+<li>Add to Inventory</li>
+<li>Add New Product</li>
+If a manager selects View Products for Sale, the app should list every available item: the item IDs, names, prices, and quantities.
+If a manager selects View Low Inventory, then it should list all items with an inventory count lower than five.
+If a manager selects Add to Inventory, your app should display a prompt that will let the manager "add more" of any item currently in the store.
+If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.
 <img width="638" alt="bamazonmanager_view_products_for_sale" src="https://user-images.githubusercontent.com/22462010/42486240-05c75f56-83c9-11e8-8c47-69b172bfc88b.png">
 <br>
 <img width="638" alt="bamazonmanager_view_low_products" src="https://user-images.githubusercontent.com/22462010/42486324-892543e0-83c9-11e8-8567-64abea97ef6c.png">